 Book a tour of one of the best Belize cayes

 If you have extra time and are up for a little adventure, visit one of Belize’s lesser-known cayes such as Half Moon Caye, Laughing Bird Caye, and Sapadilla Cayes Marine Reserve, a collection of dreamy islands located about 36 miles east of Punta Gorda in southern Belize.

 Where to stay on Ambergis Caye

 Caye Ambergris is a place where you can either stay at a modest hostel or splurge on a swanky resort, the options are endless!
-The island has a great variety of accommodations, so whether you are a budget traveler or have a little bit of money to spend, you will find a great spot here.
+The island has a great variety of accommodations, so whether you are a budget traveler or have a little bit of money to spend, there are many places to choose from.

-If you are willing to spend a bit more money, Ambergris Caye has many gorgeous hotels that come with small kitchens and many amenities.
-For example, check out Casa Del Rai, an apartment-hotel that’s about half a mile away from Playa San Pedro.
+If you are willing to spend a bit more money, the island has many gorgeous hotels that come with small kitchens and many amenities.

 Another popular property in San Pedro, Belize is The Palapa House.
 This medium-budget hotel offers gorgeous views of the Caribbean, private parking and a nice terrace.

 Hotel Del Rio is a beachfront hotel located less than 0.6 miles from downtown Belize.
 It’s a great mid-budget hotel that boasts a lush garden, free private parking and a terrace.
 There’s also a tour desk and luggage storage space.
 Free WiFi throughout the property.

 Luxury travelers love San Pedro, because it offers a ton of luxury accommodations such as beautiful resorts and private houses where you can relax and enjoy the serene scenery between diving, snorkeling and exploring the area.